-This innovation has complete removed the need for a trusted third party.
+This innovation has completely removed the need for a trusted third party.

-It allows peers in a network – whoever they may be – to send value to one another, globally and almost instantly.
+It allows peers in a network – whomever they may be – to send value to one another, globally and almost instantly.

 Bitcoin demonstrated that a distributed community could share a payment system and store of value.

-When something works in such a miraculous way such as bitcoin, it is natural for others to want to replicate the success of that model.
+When something such as bitcoin, works in such a miraculous way, it is natural for others to want to replicate the success of that model.

 As a result, enthusiasts wanted to create own version of bitcoin.
 This resulted in the altcoin explosion.

-Many coins in the early 2000’s were similar in many ways and 1,000s of coins were created.
+Many coins in the early 2000’s were similar in many ways, and thousands of coins were created.

-- had a mix of mining and a pre-mine.
+- or had a mix of mining and pre-mine.